eclipse-sumo/sumo/docs/web/docs/Simulation/RoadCapacity.md

 carFollowModel and it's parameters.
 The easiest case to analyze is the one where all vehicles drive at the same speed *s*.

-Let `grosHeadway` denote the distance between successive vehicle front-bumpers and `netHeadway` denote the distance from follower front-bumper to leader rear-bumper.
+Let `grossHeadway` denote the distance between successive vehicle front-bumpers and `netHeadway` denote the distance from follower front-bumper to leader rear-bumper.